-3. When should I apply to extend my student visa?
+3. When should I apply to extend my Student visa?

-Your application must be submitted online before your current visa expires or before you start a new course at Cardiff University whichever is sooner.
+Your application must be submitted online before your current visa expires or before you start a new course at Cardiff University, whichever is sooner.

-It is a good idea to start preparing 8 weeks before your visa expires, in order to make sure you have enough time to obtain all the required documentation and maintain any required funds in your bank account.
+It is a good idea to start preparing 8 weeks before your visa expires in order to make sure you have enough time to obtain all the required documents and maintain any required funds in your bank account.

-You should aim to submit your application to the Home Office at least 4 weeks before your visa expires.
-Overstaying your visa will have an extremely detrimental impact on your immigration history and will jeopardise any future immigration applications you make.
+You should submit your application to the Home Office at least 4 weeks before your visa expires.